Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/PLAY Screen Completed/README.md

 * Added a Final Destination (Planet- Xenoa)

+# What am I working on?

-After fixing bugs in my program mainly relating to the asteroids, I have official finished my play screen!
+After fixing bugs in my program, I am going to be releasing Version 2!